beave/sagan/doc/source/configuration.rst

      # The "tracking clients" processor keeps track of the systems (IP addresses),
      # reporting to Sagan.
 If Sagan stops receiving logs from a client for a
      # specified amount of time ("timeout"), an alert/notification is created.
-     # With the # system comes back online,  another alert/notification is
+     # When the system comes back online,  another alert/notification is
      # created.

      - track-clients: